abhushanaj/moiteil-store/PRODUCT_SCHEMA.md

 # Modelling the Store Product

-A Moiteil Product is described by the follwing structure:
+A Moiteil Product is described by the following structure:

 1. Product Slug (Eg: `/moiteil-unisex-dark-t-shirt`)